 The remainder of this paper is therefore organized as follows.
-We first present the main features of a single qubit, which is widely used as a building block for handling information in QIP, including in the problems tackled in this paper: See Section 2.
-Then, in Section 3, we summarize the data model, i.e. the considered class of channels and its input, that was used in the abovementioned BQSS and related methods, when addressing coupling between two qubits.
-Both in Sections 2 and 3, we also describe measurements associated with the considered quantum states.
-Moving to intrusion detection in Section 4, new data models must first be derived from the above one, because the information available to Receiver 1 is not the same as in BQSS in this asymmetric scenario, with or without interaction between both qubits.
+In Section 2, we summarize the data model, i.e. the considered class of channels and its input, that was used in the above-mentioned BQSS and related methods, when addressing coupling between two qubits.
+We also describe measurements associated with the considered quantum states.
+Moving to intrusion detection in Section 3, new data models must first be derived from the above one, because the information available to Receiver 1 is not the same as in BQSS in this asymmetric scenario, with or without interaction between both qubits.

 Then, two types of intrusion detection methods are proposed, respectively using the multiple-preparation and single-preparation frameworks.
-Finally, Section 5 contains a discussion of the features of the above methods and of their extension to other hardware implementations for practical quantum communication scenarios, some considerations about the related eavesdropping problem and a conclusion.
+Finally, Section 4 contains a discussion of the features of the above methods, some considerations about the related eavesdropping problem and a conclusion.